dantian/docker-yard/README.md

-h1.
-Introduction
+# Introduction

-This repository contains definitions for various docker containers.
+This repository contains definitions for creating various docker container images.

-h2.
-CentOS-6 container for running Jenkins build
+## CentOS-6 Jenkins Slave Containers

 This container is for the [Jenkins Docker plugin](https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin).

 First create a docker image using the Dockerfile on a host for running the containers as Jenkins slaves.
 Then follow the instructions in the Docker Plugin to set up a Docker cloud using this image on the Jenkins dashboard.
 Afterwards, users can set up build jobs on the Jenkins dashboard to run on the Docker cloud.